DreamingRaven/nemesyst/README.md

 And:
 * --user / -u is an an argument which allows you to then set the username which will be used in any subsequent operations E.G --toInitDb + --user will attempt to add that user to the database.
 * --pass / -p is a similar argument to --user except for the users password.
-* --name / -N sets what the database name is which will effect all operations that referance this name.
+* --name / -N sets what the database name is which will effect all operations that reference this name.
-* --toInitDb / -i is a flag with no subsequent argument, these kind of flags allow you to control what this sytem does, in this case initialising the database with a username password and a database name. --toInitDb only needs to be run once for each database you want to set up/ user.
+* --toInitDb / -i is a flag with no subsequent argument, these kind of flags allow you to control what this system does, in this case initialising the database with a username password and a database name. --toInitDb only needs to be run once for each database you want to set up/ user.
-* --toStartDb / -s is much like --toInitDb except this actually starts the database wheras --toInitDb just sets it up, with username password and allows for it to be authentacatable.
-Please note however, --toStartDb always starts the database with authentication requirements, to reduce accessability where not needed.
+* --toStartDb / -s is much like --toInitDb except this actually starts the database whereas --toInitDb just sets it up, with username password and allows for it to be authenticatable.
+Please note however, --toStartDb always starts the database with authentication requirements, to reduce accessibility where not needed.

 lastly as above, for debugging purposes there is a logger with log levels:
 * -1 = Always shown + formatting
 *  0 = [INFO] information on current operation
 *  1 = [WARN] shows warnings of current operation
 *  2 = [ERROR] shows all errors of current operation
-*  3 = [DEBUG] main debugging level, displays all availiable debug prints and statements
+*  3 = [DEBUG] main debugging level, displays all available debug prints and statements
 *  4 = [noTry] a special log level, that runs recSyst outside of main try catch for full, verbose information on any errors

 To use this logger simply add option -v OR --loglevel with the desired level.
 Anything less than that level will also be shown, so level 2 will show [ERROR], [WARN], [INFO] and formatting messages, but not [DEBUG] messages.